The Future Is Human, Not Technological

 Similarly, the National League of Cities NLC AI Toolkit emphasizes that cities begin AI adoption with a deep understanding of their organizational context, risks, and values, not with a tool comparison.

-Why Local Governments Cannot Ignore AI
+Four Key Reasons Local Governments Can’t Ignore AI

 Across counties, cities, joint powers authorities, and special districts, several forces are pushing AI from curiosity to strategic priority.